San Francisco & Marin Real Estate FAQ: 50+ Buyer & Seller Questions Answered

 39. Why is building so expensive?

 Construction costs in San Francisco and Marin are driven up by high wages for skilled labor, volatile material prices, complex engineering for earthquakes and hillsides, and strict energy and building codes.
-Studies show Bay Area construction costs per square foot are among the highest in the country, with total project costs often two to three times those in many other U.S. metros.
+Bay Area construction costs per square foot are among the highest in the country, with total project costs often two to three times those in many other U.S. metros.

 On top of that, soft costs like permitting, architecture and engineering fees, impact fees, and financing add a large premium, especially when projects spend months or years in review.
-Scarce, expensive land—particularly near the coast and in built‑out neighborhoods, means every build starts from a high baseline, so even modest projects end up with very high all‑in costs compared with other regions
+Scarce, expensive land — particularly near the coast and in built-out neighborhoods — means every build starts from a high baseline, so even modest projects end up with very high all-in costs compared with other regions.

-🧰 Strategy & Context
+Strategy & Context

 40. Why work with a buyer's agent?

 Your agent also acts as your advocate in pricing, contingencies, and negotiation, helping you interpret disclosures, inspections, and HOA documents, and structure offers that balance competitiveness with protection.
-Instead of trying to learn contracts and local norms in real time, you have someone whose job is to flag red flags, manage timelines, and reduce the risk of overpaying, waiving the wrong protections, or running into avoidable problems after closing.
+Instead of learning contracts and local norms in real time, you have someone whose job is to flag red flags, manage timelines, and reduce the risk of overpaying, waiving the wrong protections, or running into avoidable problems after closing.

 41. What should I ask before making an offer?